underscoreio/underscoreio/src/html/_posts/2016-02-09-free-inject.md

 The usual scenario with the `Free` monad is that of constructing DSLs, representing computations as immutable values and separating their execution into a separate structure known as an interpreter.

 It's not so uncommon in functional programming to find ourselves reifying the steps of a procedure or computation in order to represent them without actually executing them.
-We would normally represent these steps, or actions, as an algebraic data type (here chosen to be very simple):
+We would normally represent these steps, or actions, as an algebraic data type, without necessarily providing an implementation at the same time.
+Here is a very simple example of a set of operations represented in this way:
 ```scala
 sealed trait Action[A] // parameterised on return type
 case class ReadData(port: Int) extends Action[String]
 case class TransformData(data: String) extends Action[String]
 case class WriteData(port: Int, data: String) extends Action[Unit]
 ```
+Note how none of the types above have implementations, they are purely descriptive.
+So, what good is it?
+It starts to look more useful when we imagine being able to sequence these things and compose them into other actions, using them as building blocks of bigger abstract 'programs'.
+(The obvious example here would be sequencing `ReadData` and then `TransformData` and then `WriteData` into a combined action)
-As they are at the moment, we can't compose these without modification.
-If this 'instruction set' was a monad however, we could sequence instructions in a `for` comprehension, for example.
+As they are at the moment, though, we can't compose these directly; right now we have defined no mechanism to allow it.
+We could go and write some methods on `Action` for this purpose, but there is a more general way: if this 'instruction set' was a monad, we could sequence instructions in a `for` comprehension, for example.
-It turns out that a practical way of achieving this is by wrapping these types into the `Free` monad.
+And there is no need to make `Action` a monad 'manually', either: a practical way of achieving the same is by wrapping these types into the `Free` monad.
+(For a more general discussion of `Free` please see any of the references to this post.
+For now, we'll just use it in a practical context to lead us to the next topic, multiple algebras.)

-In Cats, we can 'lift' a type constructor into the `Free` monad with `Free.liftF`.
+In Cats, the `Free` monad is already defined for us, and we can 'lift' a type constructor into the it with `Free.liftF`.
 Let us write a little bit of boilerplate to help us do that:
 ```scala
 object ActionFree {